 If you’re going to shop in Milan, you pretty much have to shop at the vintage mecca that is Cavalli e Nastri.
 And make sure you give yourself plenty of time to wander the surrounding neighborhood of Brera because is one of our favorite places for boutique shopping in the city.

-If you only shop in one spot in Milan, have it been Excelsior.
-To call this place a department store is accurate but also deceiving as it way more design forward than any department store we’ve seen.
-We love it as much for the vibes as we do the massive gourmet store.
+If you only shop in one spot in Milan, have it been the high end department store, Excelsior.
+To be honest, to call this place a department store is accurate but also deceiving as it way more design forward than any department store we’ve seen.
+We love it as much for the impossibly chic vibes as we do the tastefully curated gourmet food store.

-At the top of the DSquared offices, Ceresio 7 has a view that spans from the city center to the newer Isola neighborhood.
-With a pool and stunning décor, it’s as perfect a place for a light summer lunch as for a full aperitivo.
+On the edge of the up-and-coming Chinatown neighrboorhood at the top of the DSquared offices, is the oh-so-chic bar and restaurant known as Ceresio 7.
+Snag a poolside table to take in the view that spans from the city center to the newer Isola neighborhood.
+It’s as perfect a place for a light summer lunch (perfect after visiting nearby Cimitero Monumentale) as for a full aperitivo.

 Set on the roof of the ME Il Duca Melia hotel in Piazza della Repubblica, Radio Rooftop is continuously one of the most sought-after aperitivo spots in town.
 Yes, the scene can get to be a bit much and the drinks a bit too pricey but the views make it all worth while.